it-at-m/lhm_actions/docs/actions.md

 ### action-dockercompose-healthcheck

 Action to wrap [docker-compose-health-check](https://github.com/marketplace/actions/docker-compose-health-check).
-This action allows validating the functionality of containers by using healthchecks defined in the docker compose file.
+This action allows validating the functionality of containers by using health checks defined in the docker compose file.

 Executes the following steps: